-Remove a screw-in type heating element by turning the element counterclockwise with a socket wrench and 1 1/2-inch socket.
+Remove a screw-in type heating element by turning the element counterclockwise with a ratchet wrench and 1 1/2-inch socket.
 Some repair kits come with a socket that fits the heating element.
 Remove the gasket that seals the heating element to the water heater tank.

 Remove a flange-type heating element by removing the four screws holding the element in place.
 Remove the gasket.
-With mounting screws and gasket removed, extract the heating element from the water heater tank.
+With the mounting screws and gasket removed, extract the heating element from the water heater tank.